vulkano-rs/vulkano/README.md

 - Pierre Krieger.
 The initial developer.
 [Patreon page](https://www.patreon.com/tomaka).
 - Lucas Kent.
 Maintainer.
 [Patreon page](https://www.patreon.com/rukai).
 - Austin Johnson.
 Maintainer.
 [Patreon page](https://www.patreon.com/austinj235).
 - Rua.
-An active developer, who put a lot of efforts to improve Vulkano and constantly keeping it up to date.
+An active developer, who put a lot of effort to improve Vulkano and constantly keeping it up to date.
-- **You!** Thanks to your help, contributions, improvements, bug reports and use experience to make this project one of the major Rust graphics API library in Rust!
+- **You!** Thanks to your help, contributions, improvements, bug reports and user experience to make this project one of the major Rust graphics API library in Rust!

 ## Setup and Troubleshooting